exoscale/collectd-cloudstack/README.md

 ------------

 *CloudStack*
 In order to use this module, you need to have a valid API access on the root domain.
-This module has been tested and developped against CloudStack 3.0.x API.
+This module has been tested and developped against CloudStack 4.x API.

+*CS Client*
+CS client must be installed.
+See (<https://github.com/exoscale/cs>)

 *collectd*
 collectd must have the Python plugin installed.
 See (<http://collectd.org/documentation/manpages/collectd-python.5.shtml>)